jimhigson/oboe.js-website/content/api.md

 |-------------|--------------|
 | `node`      | The node that was found in the JSON stream.
 This can be any valid JSON type - `Array`, `Object`, `String`, `Boolean` or `null`
 | `path`      | An array of strings describing the path from the root of the JSON to the matching item.
 For example, if the match is at `(root).foo.bar` this array will equal `['foo', 'bar']`
 | `ancestors` | An array of the found item's ancestors such that `ancestors[0]` is the JSON root, `ancestors[ancestors.length-1]` is the parent object, and `ancestors[ancestors.length-2]` is the grandparent.
-These ancestors will be as complete as possible given the data which has so far been read from the stream but because Oboe.js is a streaming parser may not yet have all properties
+These ancestors will be as complete as possible given the data which has so far been read from the stream but because Oboe.js is a streaming parser they may not yet have all properties

 ```js
 oboe('friends.json')